viniciusarruda/llm-enem/README.md

 ![Streamlit Demo](images/streamlit.png)

-The streamlit demo is only available for the OpenAI models.
+The streamlit demo is available for MariTalk and the OpenAI models.

 ```powershell
 streamlit run streamlit_app.py